endless-snowfall/leetcode/src/leetcode/problems/problem00014/README.md

   - Worst: O(n x m): All strings are the same length and the same string.
   - Average: O(p x n) characters to process until we stop.

-# Tags: Strings, Arrays, More Planning
+# Tags: Easy, Strings, Arrays, More Planning

 # Notes:
   -